tel. 419-354-909012560 Middleton Pike, Bowling Green, OH 43402

 tel.
 419-352-46111616 E Wooster #15, Bowling Green, OH 43402

 Born of the merger of Bowling Green’s two daily newspapers, The Sentinel and the Tribune on Dec.
 10, 1906, the Sentinel-Tribune has been owned by the Haswell family for more than 100 years.
 The Sentinel was founded as a weekly newspaper on Feb.
 22, 1867 and became a daily newspaper in 1890.
 The Tribune was founded as a daily and a weekly in 1892.
 The merger was the result of a strike called in April 1906 by printers at the two newspapers and the economic hardships of competing for business in a small town.
+Sentinel Tribune was sold to AIM Media Midwest on April 1st, 2018 and is now part of a group that owns approximately 50 dailies and weekly newspapers nationwide.
 We are a multi-media partner with our Wood County community - Committed to giving our neighbors the information they need and helping businesses grow by delivering local coverage accessible to our customers anywhere, anytime.

 Most regular visitors to the Wood County Historical Center and Museum are aware of the cemetery on the grounds.
 It is officially known as the Wood County Paupers’ Cemetery.